 Connecting multi-valued Wufoo fields to multi-valued LGL fields

 It is quite common for Wufoo forms to have multiple values, either as dropdown menus or multiple-choice selections.
 These fields can be mapped cleanly to any LGL field that also supports menus (they can be mapped to any field, actually, but we recommend linking them up to known values in LGL, if possible).
 For instance, you might collect information about a volunteer’s interests through a form, and you would also be able to map each of those values to a corresponding value in a custom constituent category in LGL, such as “Volunteer Interest”.

 - The first step in this process is to make sure you have a Volunteer Interest category.
 You can set that up on the Settings > Menu Items page in LGL, and then add the appropriate values.

 - Then, when mapping the fields from your volunteer signup form, you can connect the form choices to the LGL Volunteer Interest values by adding a "Map values" rule:

 - For good measure, you can also set a default so that these constituents will be added to the Volunteer group:

 Now your form submissions will be nicely categorized in LGL.

-We’ve really just covered the basics when it comes to what you can do with Wufoo forms and LGL, but you should now have enough information to get up and running with some basic forms.
+We’ve only covered the basics when it comes to what you can do with Wufoo forms and LGL, but you should have enough information now to get up and running with some basic forms.